CrayLabs/NCAR_ML_EKE/README.md

 Then comment out the parts of the driver script that create and launch the database.
-Once commented out, you can run the driver script as normal and the MOM6 simulations will be executed with the MEKE paramterization instead of the Smartsim approach.
+Once commented out, you can run the driver script as normal and the MOM6 simulations will be executed with the MEKE parameterization instead of the SmartSim approach.

 ### CPU-only Machines